pglen/pyedpro/README.md

      (~/ stands for the user's home directory)

  Contributors are welcome.

  ### PyEdPro Key Assignments

    This is a list of default key assignments for PyEdPro.
 The keys are assigned in keyhand.py and the actions are implemented in acthand.py.
 Regular keys are added to the buffer.
 To implement a new feature follow a particular key's execution path, and replicate functionality.
 It is eazy to follow, as it is table driven.
+(For the latest vestion of the table see: KEYS.TXT)

     Left Arrow                  -- Go left one char Right Arrow                 -- Go right one char